Uncovering Real-Time Bugs with Specialized RTOS Tools

 Measuring Execution Time of User Code

 There are many ways to measure code execution time.
 One way is to use a trace-capable debug probe.
-You simply run the code, look at the trace, compute the delta time (typically manually) and convert CPU cycles to microseconds.
+Run the code, look at the trace, compute the delta time (typically manually), and convert CPU cycles to microseconds.
 Unfortunately, the trace gives you one instance of execution, and you might have to look further down the trace capture to find the worst-case execution time.
 This can be a tedious process.
 Another way is to instrument your code and take snapshots of an available free-running counter at different places in your code and calculate the difference between snapshot readings.
 This was actually described in a paper published in Embedded Computing Design for Cortex-M MCUs, but the concept applies equally well for other targets.
 The paper provides APIs to measure elapsed times.
-You simply wrap the code to
+You wrap the code to measure, as follows:

 // Code to measure